 In order to obtain a J-1 student status, you must have been admitted to a full-time course of study at William & Mary and have sufficient financial resources to meet your program's tuition, fees, and living expenses.
-In order to obtain a J-1 scholar status, you must have received a visting scholar sponsorship from a William & Mary department and have sufficient financial resources to cover your living expenses.
+In order to obtain a J-1 scholar status, you must have received a visiting scholar sponsorship from a William & Mary department and have sufficient financial resources to cover your living expenses.
 You must also have received a Form DS-2019 from the Reves Center or another sponsoring J-1 Exchange Visitor Program documenting your eligibility to pursue a full-time course of study at the College.

 Methods of Changing Status

 - Once you change status, you must follow the rules of the new status, including being enrolled full-time (for students) and working only with authorization.